NextronSystems/analysis-cockpit-manual/changelog/log1.rst

   - Fixed the backup script.
 (AC-315)
   - Resolved cut-off elements in the UI.
 (AC-326, AC-327)
   - Corrected a typo in the version number in /etc/issue.
 (AC-217)
+  - Fixed issues with the http proxy configuration on fresh installations.
+(AC-545)

 ----